What to Look For In a Vitamin C Supplement (Liposomal + Other Options)

 Healthy iron levels mean a lower risk of anemia, especially in women, better sleep, healthier skin, and a cognitive boost.
 It also helps your body synthesize certain hormones.

-Much like traditional supplements, liposomal vitamin C comes as a liquid, powder, or capsule.
-The difference is that it has a protective layer.
+Vitamin C comes as a liquid, powder, or capsule.

 Women who are pregnant should aim for 85 mg per day.
 The RDA for breastfeeding women is 120 mg.
 The upper limit for everyone is 2,000 mg of vitamin C per day.